5 Reasons Why do school buses stop at train tracks?

 If a bus and train crash, the train will win.
 A train is bigger and heavier than a school bus, so the train will always succeed if a collision occurs.
-It is essential to make sure that the law that states that all buses have to stop at train tracks before they cross it is enforced.
+It is essential to ensure that the law that states that all buses have to stop at train tracks before they cross is enforced.

 Here are reasons why school buses stop at railroad crossings